-Electric vehicles (EVs) have become the bright spark of the past decade.
+Electric cars/Electric vehicles (EVs) have become the bright spark of the past decade.
 As more people, businesses and car manufacturers embrace the low-emission transport option, EV technology has developed quickly, transforming and testing the automotive industry.
 Like any emerging technology, there’s a lot to learn.

 Let’s go through the true, the false and the outdated facts about EVs.